DataCrane/lab_measurements_and_symptoms_combining/README.md

 Simple project which merges three geological data tables, by range to range correlation.
 Goal is to impute stratigraphical division to mud symptoms and core measurements.

+.csv ARE DELETED DUE TO POTENTIAL ONWERSHIP CONSEQUENCES !!
+Description below should answer any queastions about data order.

-MYUWI is the key to well's name (which is classified).
+MYUWI is the key to well's name.

 stratigraphy:
 contains 'STRATIGRAPHY_SYM' and 'LITHOLOGY' associated with 'TOP', 'BOTTOM' range.